 As anyone who spends time in the kitchen, we all know that as the temperatures outside increase, the desire to cook decreases.
-Contrary to popular belief, it isn’t due to lack of wanting to cook, but instead the need to keep the home as cool as possible.
+Contrary to popular belief, it isn’t due to a lack of wanting to cook, but instead the need to keep the home as cool as possible.
 This is why we do most of our baking in the winter months and cool dishes are served during the summer.

 Just because you want to keep cool in the summer, doesn’t mean eating a cold sandwich and fresh fruit every day.
 With the wide variety of cooking appliances to choose from today, you can keep creating wonderful meals for your family without heating the home.
 Here are just a few to choose from.

 If getting in and out of the kitchen quickly is important to you, there’s nothing quite like a microwave oven.
-You can cook nearly anything in a microwave in much less time than conventional cooking.
+You can cook nearly anything in a microwave in much less time than with conventional cooking.

 An electric skillet is often much larger than your typical skillet.
-You can usually prepare several servings of a food at one time which will mean you won’t add to the heat in the kitchen, and you can be finished in no time.
+You can usually prepare several servings of food at one time which will mean you won’t add to the heat in the kitchen, and you can be finished in no time.

 Oriental cooking is prepared at high temperatures in the wok but the foods cook quickly.
 If you don’t have a wok, you can make similar meals using a normal skillet.